OSU-AI-Club/project-series-2023-resources/README.md

 ## Folder Structure
 ### EmotionRecognitionProject
-- "testing.ipynb"
+- "EmotionDetection.ipynb"
-- model/
+- test_images/
-- dataset/
+- result_images/
-- scripts/
+- dataset.md
-- to be added to
 ### resources
 - data/
     - any datasets used in the resources folder